Matt-Mf/Mio-Sito/content/blog/post_7.md

 - brainwave-analyser

 And soo on.
 Remember this project is from 2013!

-All i could think reading a few lines of codes is that this project was probably about an experimental biometric interface made by NeuroSky Inc. to be able to control something with the brain.
+All i could think reading a few lines of codes is that this project was probably about using an experimental biometric interface made by NeuroSky Inc. to be able to control something with the brain.
 Probably a scale model.
-Soo creepy but also soo cool!
+Soo cool!

 Finally a brief list of another interesing ones:

 - xulfr dot org: An old french site that have something to do about first releases of Gecko engine.
 - artzilla dot org: Experimental and artistic browser software.